CivicDataLab/IDS-DRR-Frontend/README.md

 # IDS-DRR

-This is a frontend repository of IDS-DRR built using React and Next.js , GraphQl as the backend
+This is a frontend repository of IDS-DRR built using React and Next.js with GraphQL as the backend

 ## Dependencies
 The following dependencies must be available globally on your system: